 But what to make with watermelon that could pass muster as an appetizer?
 Thinking this thought out loud, I heard “watermelon gazpacho” coming from the other room.
 Hany had just been raving about a wahoo ceviche with watermelon salsa he had in Miami last week.
 Brilliant!
 Okay, now I was getting excited about watermelon gazpacho!
 Not because I love it…I actually had never had it before.
 I was thinking more about being able to make it without leaving the house!
 I had the most important ingredient on hand…the watermelon.
 Did I have cucumber?
 Check.
 Fresh herbs?
 Check.
 Red pepper?
 Of course.
 The only ingredients I didn’t have were the jalapeno pepper and shallot.
 Dang it.
 But still, not bad for a Thursday night fridge clean out.

 I know the picture here is not my best, but this soup got scarfed down long before I could get creative with my food styling — and my supper club gals have little patience for my picture taking antics.
-However, I did manage to pull off this somewhat usable pic from my cell phone!
-I always document my supper club fun on Instagram, you can search my past dinners here via hashtag #supperclub.
+However, I did manage to pull off this pic from my cell phone!
+Follow me on Instagram at food.confidence.dietitian if you want to see more supperclub fun!

 This soup is deliciously flavorful, so refreshing, and has the perfect sweet to tangy balance.
 If you think you don’t like watermelon gazpacho, you’re wrong.
 You do.
 You really do.
 And so will everyone else.